clstoulouse/motu/README.md

 * __CDO command line tool__: [CDO](#InstallCDO) is used to deal with 2 types of download requests, which are not covered by NCSS service of Thredds Data Server:
   * a download request on a __range of depths__,
   * a download request that come __across the boundary__ of the datasets (for global datasets)
+* __Redis__: Stores the request id and status into the Redis server when Motu is scaled over several instances.

 # <a name="ArchitectureDesign">Design</a>
 The Motu application has been designed by implementing the Three-Layered Services Application design.
 It takes many advantages in maintenance cost efficiency and in the ease of its future evolutivity.
 Three layers are set in the core "motu-web" project: